openaps/docs/docs/docs/walkthrough/phase-4/ifttt-integration.md

 <a href="https://youtu.be/0ck23JTa2Wk" target="_blank"><img src="https://raw.githubusercontent.com/openaps/docs/master/docs/docs/Images/PebbleTempTargets.png" alt="Pebble and OpenAps" width="400" height="400" border="10" title="Click on the hairy arm to watch how it works!" /></a>

-Cool and handy, right?
-I saw my daughter was double arrows down yesterday while I was in the shower and I was able to issue an activity mode temp target (140 for one hour) to help pull her out of a nose dive.

 ## Prerequisites